Michael Valiante: Sports car racing

 In 2006, Valiante competed full-time with Finlay motorsports in the Grand-Am Rolex Sports Car Series, where he and co-driver Rob Finlay finished ninth in the final standings.
 In 2008 he switched to SunTrust Racing to partner Max Angelelli in a DP class Dallara Pontiac, winning at Sonoma.

-The Canadian joined Michael Shank Racing for the 2009 Rolex Sports Car Series.
+Valiante joined Michael Shank Racing for the 2009 Rolex Sports Car Series.
 Driving a Riley Ford with John Pew as co-driver, he collected two podiums and resulted seventh in the DP drivers standings.
 In 2010 he partnered Brian Frisselle at the Shank team.
 With a best result of third, he finished ninth in the standings.

-In 2012 he alternated between the Rolex Sports Car Series and American Le Mans Series.
+In 2012, Valiante alternated between the Rolex Sports Car Series and American Le Mans Series.
 He started five Rolex races, winning at Mid-Ohio with teammate Richard Westbrook.
 In ALMS he competed in five rounds with JDX Racing in the GTC class, collecting three third-place finishes.

-The driver returned to Michael Shank Racing for the 2013 Rolex Sports Car Series, having John Pew has teammate during most races.
+Valiante returned to Michael Shank Racing for the 2013 Rolex Sports Car Series, having John Pew has teammate during most races.
 He collected two second-place finishes and resulted 15th in the DP standings.

 In 2014, Valiante moved to Spirit of Daytona to race at the merged United SportsCar Championship. in the Spirit of Daytona Corvette Daytona Prototype with Richard Westbrook and Mike Rockenfeller.